-It is a very simple chart type that presents data in the form of vertical bars.
-First, to build a column chart, select the data, and then select the required option from the Column chart option, as can be seen below.
-As we can see, various options are there in the Column chart, and the requisite one should be selected.
+It is a very simple chart type that presents data as vertical bars.
+First, to build a column chart, select the data, then select the required option from the Column chart option, as seen below.
+As we can see, various options are in the Column chart, and the requisite one should be selected.

 When we follow the above procedure, a column chart is created, as shown in the below screenshot.
 It is a very simple column chart that gives us region-wise total sales.
 The chart can be formatted as needed.

 This chart is useful for observing trends.
 E.g., in this case, we have quarter-wise data for two cities, and we shall compare the sales trend over the quarters for these two cities.
 First, to build a line chart, select the data, and then select the requisite line chart option, as shown below.

 Following the above procedure leads to creating a line chart, as shown in the screenshot below.